 Mark Goreczny is an Associate with Abrams Fensterman, LLP in the firm’s White Plains office.
-He is a member of the firm’s litigation department and focuses his practice primarily on defending municipal entities.
+He is a member of the firm’s appellate practice and litigation department.
+Mr. Goreczny also represents municipal entities and provides counsel on issues of local governance.

-Most recently, Mr. Goreczny served as the Assistant Law Clerk to an Appellate Division Justice for the Second Department, where he researched and analyzed legal issues in a variety of civil and criminal appeals to assist in preparing for appellate arguments and drafting decisions.
+Most recently, he served as the Assistant Law Clerk to an Appellate Division Justice for the Second Department, where he researched and analyzed legal issues in a variety of civil and criminal appeals to assist in preparing for appellate arguments and drafting decisions.

 Prior to becoming an attorney, Mr. Goreczny managed a non-profit program in New York City that focused on preventative poverty services, education, and advocacy around the areas of health and hunger.